Jamia Islamia Markazul Uloom

-Jamia Islamia Markazul Uloom, also spelt as Jamia Islamia Markaz-Ul-Uloom, is the oldest Islamic educational institution belonging to the Deobandi school of thought in the Cuttack district of the Indian state of Odisha.
+Jamia Islamia Markazul Uloom, also spelled as Jamia Islamia Markaz-Ul-Uloom, is the oldest Islamic educational institution of the Deobandi tredition in the Cuttack district of Odisha, India.

 History

 Jamia Islamia Markazul Uloom Sungra actually started as a school, but in 1945, when Anjuman Tabligh-e-Islam was established, that school came under the supervision of the Anjuman, and the Anjuman converted this school into an Arabic seminary, transferred it, and named it Madrasa Arabia Islamia Sungra.
 Then, on 29 December 1946, Muhammad Ismail Katki was elected the preacher of the Anjuman and the president of this madrasa, and on 7 May 1951, he was appointed as a permanent dignitary by the Anjuman.